near/docs/docs/2.build/5.primitives/oracles.md

 #### 1) Fetching off-chain price feed

-You can obtain an off-chain price feed using Pyth's [Hermes API](https://docs.pyth.network/price-feeds/how-pyth-works/hermes) `/get_vaa` endpoint.
+You can obtain an off-chain price feed using Pyth's [Hermes API](https://hermes-beta.pyth.network/docs/).

-There are several steps to this process:

-- Determine which network you are targeting
-- Create a publish time and account for network latency
-- Fetch price feed from appropriate endpoint
-- Convert response to hex for use on NEAR

-`Example:`
+To use these endpoints, you will need to provide a Price Feed ID and ensure you are targeting the correct network.
+See [Getting Started](#getting-started) for more information.

+Here is a node.js example of fetching the latest price feed using `/v2/updates/price/latest` endpoint:

 <Language value="js" language="js">
   <Github